roby-admin/LOKI_MAIN/README.txt

 Cmdline (no args):
 .\Loki.exe

+WARNING!! some antivirus, but not all, could block loki, check the sha1 signature:

-WARNING!!
-Loki may be detected as a false positive, you can always add an exception to your AV rules.
+add an exception to your AV rules:

-however you can exclude the path from your av:
+#
 Run in elevated shell (search cmd in Start menu and hit Ctrl+Shift+Enter).
+#
 powershell -Command Add-MpPreference -ExclusionPath "C:\loki_folder"
+#